Visit Amy Porter Productions Website

 Ryan Koesterer (MM 2020) Staff Sergeant General, US Army Fife and Drum Corps

-Michael Avitabile (BM 2012) Founder & Executive Director, HUB New Music
+Michael Avitabile (BM 2012) Founder & Executive Director, HUB New Music; 2022 UMICH SMTD Emerging Artist Award from EXCEL.

 Dr. Rachel Woolf (BM 2010) Asst.
 Prof. of Flute, University of Texas, San Antonio

-Rachel Blumenthal (BM 2011) Second Flute, Baltimore Symphony Orchestra; Principal Flute, Sarasota Opera Company; Second Flute Santa Fe Opera Company
+Rachel Blumenthal (BM 2011) Principal Second Flute, New York City Ballet, Second Flute, Santa Fe Opera Company.

 Dr. Maria Castillo (BM 2004, Specialist 2018, DMA 2020) Asst.
 Professor of Flute, University of TN, Knoxville